Tolkien and the Great War: Publication history

-Content
+Contents

 Part 1

 Tolkien and the Great War is written in three parts.
 The first, in six chapters, examines J. R. R. Tolkien's early life.
 The account passes swiftly from his birth in South Africa in 1892 to his childhood in Birmingham, avoiding the Boer War through childhood illness.
 There, Tolkien began to study languages, learning French and Latin from his mother, finding Welsh and Greek attractive before the age of 10; soon he was reading Chaucer in Middle English.
 At Oxford, the sub-rector of Exeter College considered Tolkien "very lazy"; he hardly worked on his Classics degree, instead becoming fascinated with the Finnish Kalevala, retelling part of it in his William Morris-style verse-and-prose The Story of Kullervo.
 Garth describes Tolkien's childhood friendships and society including the TCBS, the Tea Club and Barrovian Society, consisting of Tolkien and his three closest friends – Christopher Wiseman, Robert Gilson, and Geoffrey Smith – and the early development of his mythology.
 Tolkien and Wiseman argue passionately about philology, and invent languages.
 Tolkien starts to write about "Earendel the Evening Star" in 1914.
 In an Oxford largely emptied of young men, Tolkien joins the University OTC rather than the army.
 The separated friends manage to meet, just once, in "The Council of London"; the meeting makes Tolkien conscious of the ambitions that drove him for the rest of his life.
 He starts to write fairy poetry, both joyful and lost in the past.
 This shifts into the grander tones of poems about the gigantic, ramparted city of Kôr, the start of his mythology.